Read the Rules for Indiana Elementary and Middle School Science Research and the Dates to Remember documents. Keep these documents handy!

 Assist students in writing a research paper.
 See page 9 of Rules for Indiana Elementary and Middle School Science Research for details about the research paper.
 Although a research paper is optional for the Tri-State Science and Engineering Fair, it is required in order to compete at the Hoosier Science and Engineering Fair.

 It's fair time!
 The fair director will send you a student schedule for judging after registration ends.
-Judging will take place between 6 - 8 p.m. on Thursday, March 12, 2020.
+Judging will take place during the month of March.
+A definitive schedule for judging will be released when details are decided.
 Don't forget to ask your students to practice discussing their projects and answering questions.
 Our judges come back year after year because they love interacting with children about their ideas and research!
 They live for this stuff!